So you decided to start gardening hydroponically in your DIY backyard greenhouse.

 There are several types of hydroponic systems to choose from, including nutrient film technique (NFT), deep water culture (DWC), and drip irrigation.
 Each type has its benefits and drawbacks, so weigh which would fit your needs best.

-Also, ensure that the hydroponic system you choose is compatible with the size and type of greenhouse you have.
+Also, ensure that the hydroponic system you choose is compatible with the size and type of DIY greenhouse kit you have.

 3. Gather Materials and Equipment

 In hydroponic methods, the plants are nourished by a nutrient-rich liquid solution that is constantly circulated to the roots, so the amount of maintenance and the type of materials needed are different from the ones used in soil gardening.